quarckster/vsetv.com-grabber/README.md

 vsetv.com-grabber
 =================

-##English
+## English
 A tv guide grabber from vsetv.com.
-Script grabs tv guide in xmltv for one day.
+This script grabs a tv guide in xmltv format for one or more days.

-##Dependecies
+## Dependecies
 * python3
 * Grab (http://grablib.org/)
 * xmltv (https://bitbucket.org/jfunk/python-xmltv)

-##Usage
+* transliterate

+## Usage
 You should have an account on vsetv.com if you want your own tv guide.
 The script created as cli utility.
 Available keys: